LapTQ/hello-cpp/summaries/behind-the-scene.md

 ## Linkage

-* An identifier’s **linkage** determines whether other declarations of that name refer to the same object or not.
+* An identifier’s **linkage** determines whether it can be seen and used by other translation units.
 * **Internal linkage**: the identifier can be seen and used within a single **translation unit**, but it is not accessible from other translation units.
 This means that if 2 source files have identical internal linkage identifiers, they are treated as independent.
 * Global variables with internal linkage are called **internal variables**.
 * Global variables with external linkage are called **external variables**.